VernonCo/AWS_auto-scaling_swarm/README.md

 ### Peering Connection to Default VPC
 Can enable a peering connection to the default VPC to be able to connect to resources on the default VPC.
 Does not take much to enable a cross region peering connection if needed (see commented out section of peering_vpc.tf).

-## State Storage
+## State Storage (recommended)
 Recomend setting up a tf state on aws S3 and dynamodb (Otherwise, remove tf-state.tf to store locally).
 External storage on AWS allows multiple developers to use the same code and lock others out while running apply to prevent mangled configurations.
 #### Create S3 Bucket and Dynamodb Table for TF State
-Add a region/dev/state/terraform.tfvars to override variables.
+Add a region/dev/state/terraform.tfvars to override variables in region/dev/state/main.tf.
 Then in region/dev/state run:

   `terraform init`

   `terraform apply`

 It will create an S3 bucket and a global dynamodb lock table with replications in 2 regions of your choice.
 You can easily change it to have only one replication or as many as you like.
 #### Create tf-state.tf in Environment Folder for Environment State Storage
 Dev has file already to be edited.
 Otherwise, you can copy the example in dev/state/backend-example to edit.

   `cp backend-example/tf-state.tf path_to_environment_folder/`

 cd to region/dev and rerun `terraform init` to use the new bucket and lock table.
 You should see

   'Successfully configured the backend "s3"!
 Terraform will automatically use this backend unless the backend configuration changes.'